CircleCI-Archived/macos-big-sur-preview-docs/README.md

 macOS Big Sur is the latest image for the macOS executor that’s now available in preview on the next generation macOS infrastructure.

 The identifier of the Big Sur image is `12.5.0` and the identifier for the Big Sur resource is `m2.medium`.
-The Big Sur resource can only be used with a Big Sur macOS image, and vice versa.
+The Big Sur resource can only be used with a Big Sur macOS image.

 **NOTE:** We have deprecated the `110.12.4` Big Sur image.
 Please use the `12.5.0` image instead.